AydinRaghip/memory-game/README.md

 [Javascript](https://www.w3schools.com/js/) - Javascript aswell as Jquery was used to create the memory game itself.

-[Jasmine testing framework](https://jasmine.github.io/) - The Jasmine testing framework was used in order to test the javascript code that I had written.

 # Testing

 1. Start button testing